MPIA Records Request

 MCG Police Website

-The department also posts several of its yearly reports such as:
+The department also posts several of its yearly reports that can be found online public safety data page:

 - Bias Incidents